Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Abstract

 \section{Abstract}

-Recently, model-agnostic meta-learning (MAML) has garnered tremendous attention.
-However, the stochastic optimization of MAML is still immature.
-Existing algorithms for MAML exploit the ``episode'' idea by sampling some tasks and some data points for each sampled task at each iteration for updating the meta-model.
-However, they either do not necessarily guarantee convergence with a constant mini-batch size or require processing a large number of tasks at every iteration, which is not viable for continual learning or cross-device federated learning where only a small number of tasks are available per-iteration or per-round.
-This paper addresses these issues by (i) proposing efficient memory-based stochastic algorithms for MAML with the vanishing convergence error, which only requires sampling a constant number of tasks and a constant number of data samples per-iteration; (ii) proposing communication-efficient distributed memory-based MAML algorithms for personalized federated learning in both the cross-device (with client sampling) and the cross-silo (without client sampling) settings.
-The theoretical results significantly improve the optimization theory for MAML and the empirical results also corroborate the theory.
+In recent years, model-agnostic meta-learning (MAML) has become a popular research area.
+However, the stochastic optimization of MAML is still underdeveloped.
+Existing MAML algorithms rely on the ``episode'' idea by sampling a few tasks and data points to update the meta-model at each iteration.
+Nonetheless, these algorithms either fail to guarantee convergence with a constant mini-batch size or require processing a large number of tasks at every iteration, which is unsuitable for continual learning or cross-device federated learning where only a small number of tasks are available per iteration or per round.
+To address these issues, this paper proposes memory-based stochastic algorithms for MAML that converge with vanishing error.
+The proposed algorithms require sampling a constant number of tasks and data samples per iteration, making them suitable for the continual learning scenario.
+Moreover, we introduce a communication-efficient memory-based MAML algorithm for personalized federated learning in cross-device (with client sampling) and cross-silo (without client sampling) settings.
+Our theoretical analysis improves the optimization theory for MAML, and our empirical results corroborate our theoretical findings.
+Interested readers can access our code at \url{https://github.com/bokun-wang/moml}.